 State insurance departments generally require that the insurance companies document

 the reason for any scheduled credits and debits, but they are commonly used tools

 for underwriting and adjusting the cost of workers compensation.
 Generally speaking, states either

 allow scheduled debits and credits up to 15% or 25% of premium.
 These adjustments

 can have a big impact on an employers' overall workers comp rates.

-Several states require insurance companies to offer automatic credits to employers
+Many states require insurance companies to offer additional automatic credits to employers

 related injuries and claims.
-The two most common types of credits are for formal
+The two most common types of state credits include formal

 safety programs and drug programs.
 These credits generally require an employer to

 create and submit a formal drug policy and/or safety program to the state.
 A business can received additional premium credits between 3% and 5% of their insurance premium.